Service/Recreational

 At more than 50,000 square feet, the Audrey Irmas Pavilion is part of Whilshire Boulevard Temple’s historic Erika J. Glazer Family Campus, a cornerstone of the Los Angeles Jewish community since it opened in 1862.
 The Pavilion completed the three-phase master plan to connect the ethnically and religiously diverse area on which it stands.
 The Temple complex spans an entire city block, and combines the landmark 1929 Byzantine Revival Sanctuary, a national historic place in the United States, with a modern, future-forward space for the community to grow and gather.

-Interior spaces, defined by the colored glass and textured with metal mesh, allow visitors to gather and create new connections, while blending with its urban environment through an unexpected interplay that blends aspects of the historic building with a modern flair.
+Interior spaces, defined by colored glass and textured with metal mesh allows visitors to gather and create new connections, while blending with its urban environment through an unexpected interplay that blends aspects of the historic building with modern flair.

 Our Team